Dear Home-Ec 101,

 Unsure in Udaipur

-You’re in luck.
-Distilled and / or synthetic vinegar will work just fine for cleaning.
+Distilled and/or synthetic vinegar will work better for cleaning.

-Recently we talked about solubility, it’s the amount of stuff that can go into solution.
+In very simplified terms, solubility is the amount of stuff that can go into a solution.
 When we are talking about cleaning solutions, the stuff is usually dirt and oil.
-We want to the dirt to come off of a surface and go into the cleaning solution where it can be wiped away.
-Lowering the pH (increasing the acidity) of a solution can increase the amount of dirt that can be wiped up.
+We want the dirt to come off a surface and go into the cleaning solution, where it can be wiped away.
+Lowering a solution’s pH (increasing the acidity) can increase the amount of dirt that can be wiped up.

 Creating homemade cleaners is playing chemist in your kitchen.